elztsang/angelix_findings/README.md

 Make sure to build the experiment `test.c` executable with `make all` in `/src` before changing out of the directory, and then running the command specified in the README.md for the experiment.\
 The `oracle` files are the test cases, and the `assert.json` files tell angelix which of the test cases are failing for the initial program.

+The progression of experiments is memory-oob, memory-param, then struct-hdr.
+Each builds off of the previous experiment, so it would be the most helpful to follow in that order.

 ## Purpose ##
 These experiments were to learn how angelix repair works.
 The ultimate goal is to see if we can eventually apply angelix's repair methodology to eBPF code.
 The hypothetical, high-level workflow is shown below.\
 ![alt text](https://github.com/elztsang/angelix_findings/blob/main/overview.png)

-The progression of experiments is memory-oob, memory-param, then struct-hdr.
-Each builds off of the previous experiment, so it would be the most helpful to follow in that order.
+The motivation for looking into angelix is to apply automatic program repair to eBPF code rejected by the eBPF verifier.
+As eBPF bytecode is hard to debug, we want to try to repair eBPF C code instead.

+Angelix depends on user-inputted test cases in order to infer correct behavior and generate intended repairs.
+As eBPF code is dealing with non-static data/packet streams, the goal is to be able to generate test cases after processing information from the resulting error log and generating test cases from there.